 A review of the projected IANA Stewardship Transition costs in the FY16 budget to ensure that there are adequate funds to address significant cost increases if needed to implement the transition plan without unduly impacting other areas of the budget.

-Annex R
+Annex R: Evaluation Method for Implications

-For the purposes of this document ‘workability’ will be defined as per the following methodology:
+For the purposes of this document “workability” will be defined as per the following methodology:

-Criteria to be evaluated
+Criteria to be evaluated:

-Complexity of the new method
+Complexity of the new method.

-Implementation requirements for the new method
+Implementation requirements for the new method.

-Impact on the IFO for working with the new method
+Impact on the IFO for working with the new method.

-Impact of the IFO customers for using the new method
+Impact of the IFO customers for using the new method.

 Potential impact on the security, stability and resiliency of the DNS.

-Classification of evaluation of criteria
+Classification of evaluation of criteria:

-0 - signifies significant requirements or negative impact
+0 - signifies significant requirements or negative impact.

-1 - signifies moderate requirements or negative impact
+1 - signifies moderate requirements or negative impact.

-2 - signifies minor requirements or impact
+2 - signifies minor requirements or impact.

-3 - signifies no requirements or impact
+3 - signifies no requirements or impact.

-Scoring method – add the score of all the criteria to generate a workability evaluation.
-The best score can be 15 = 100% which would be judged very workable.
-The worst score possible would 0 = 0% and should be considered completely unworkable.
-Beyond the total score other factors may influence the final workability assessment such as considering changes which are evaluated as having a significant negative impact on the security, stability and resiliency of the DNS as being automatically unworkable.
-Overall unless there are special factors being considered a score of 50% or above would be considered workable.
+Scoring method: Add the score of all the criteria to generate a workability evaluation.
+The best possible score is 15 = 100% which would be judged very workable.
+The worst score possible would be 0 = 0% and should be considered completely unworkable.
+Beyond the total score other factors may influence the final workability assessment, such as considering changes which are evaluated as having a significant negative impact on the security, stability, and resiliency of the DNS, as being automatically unworkable.
+Overall unless there are special factors being considered, a score of 50% or above would be considered workable.

 Summary of evaluations: